koranke/object-verifier/README.md

 There are two supporting classes that are needed for more complex object comparisons: FieldsToCheck and VerificationRule.
-Basically, FieldsToCheck lets you control which fields to check in an object and VerificationRule lets you control how to compare two objects.
+FieldsToCheck lets you control which fields to check in an object and VerificationRule lets you control how to compare two objects.
 If you do not specify a FieldsToCheck object, all fields will be checked.
-If you do not specify VerificationRule, all fields will be checked for exact matches and, in the case of collections, exact order.
+If you do not specify any VerificationRules, all fields will be checked for exact matches.

 One other configuration element is the @Transient annotation.
 If you are working with a class that includes additional methods besides the standard getters and setters, and any of those additional